1/3 daiquiri rum

 Strain into a chilled cocktail glass.

-Garnish with lemon slice
+Garnish with lime slice

 And I just couldn’t resist putting the ice from the shaker into the cocktail glass as well.
 I found this cocktail to be extremely refreshing, and now it is a staple of my entertaining repertoire.